mosaiks-capstone/Modeling/README.md

 There are two primary options to getting started.
 If you have access to the Master of Environmental Data Science server `tsosie.bren.ucsb.edu`, that is the preferred platform.
 Otherwise, you will need to use personal compute.

-### 1. Using Tsosie
+### 1. Usage on Tsosie
-The notebooks are currently configured to be used on Tsosie with file paths that lead to persistent data storage with features and agricultural data.
-If needed, file paths can be adjusted at the top of the notebook to reflect your data directory location.
+The notebooks are currently configured for use on Tsosie, with file paths that lead to persistent data storage containing features and agricultural data.
+If necessary, the file paths can be adjusted at the top of the notebook to reflect your data directory location.

-### 2. Using Personal Compute
+### 2. Usage on Personal Compute
 To use personal compute, first clone this repository and configure your environemnt as described above.
-Following this, adjust the file paths in the top of the document to reflect your data directory location.
-This repository maintains the structure of the data sub folders and it is recomended to use this structure for your own data.
+Following this, adjust the file paths at the top of the document to reflect your data directory location.
+This repository maintains the structure of the data subfolders, and it is recomended to use this structure for your own data.
 If you are unable to produce your own features, pre-compiled features can be downloaded from the [MOSAIKS API](https://siml.berkeley.edu).

 #### Constraints

-While most personal computers are able to run this analysis, users may still be constrained by the scope of their analysis (i.e., the number of features, the number of points, and the length of time) that is being modeled.
-It is possible to expand these variables sufficiently to push a personal computer past its resources.
-System monitoring may be needed, and it may be neccessary to implement aggresive memory management strategies.
-For example, a user might want or need to adjust existing code chunks to execute computationally heavy code in smaller steps.
+Although this analysis can generally run on most personal computers, users may still face constraints due to the scope of their analysis, including the number of features, points, and length of time being modeled.
+These factors can potentially exhaust the resources of a personal computer.
+Therefore, system monitoring may be necessary, and aggressive memory management strategies may need to be implemented.
+For instance, users may need to modify existing code chunks to execute computationally heavy code in smaller steps.

 ## Notebooks and Folders

-#### Starting Notebook & Primary Notebook: [insert starting primary notebook here]
+#### Starting Notebook for Data Preprocessing & Imputation: [insert preprocessing notebook here]

-This notebook walks a user through the modeling process from start to finish:
-1. Select parameters for the model (satellite, bands, number of points, temporal range, etc.)
+This notebook serves as a guide for users to preprocess and impute data in preparation for modeling.
+The following steps are outlined:
-2. Import, process, and join feature data and agricultural data.
-It is possible and even likely that the user supplied data will be of lower resolution than the feature data.
-As previously mentioned, the agricultural data used in this application of the MOSAIKS pipeline is at the SEA-level.
+  1. Import, process, and merge feature data and agricultural data.
+The resolution of the user-supplied data may be lower than that of the feature data.
+Agricultural data used in this MOSAIKS pipeline application pertains to the SEA-level.
-4. Process NA values (convert infinity values to NA, impute NA values, and drop NA values)
+  2. Process NA values (convert infinity values to NA, impute NA values, and drop NA values).
-5. Execute visual and statisical data checks along the way
+  3. Perform statistical and visual data checks during the process.
-6. Summarize data to the spatial resolution of the agricultural data (or user-supplied data)
+  4. Export processed and merged geodataframe to be utilized in subsequent modeling stages.

+### Secondary Notebook for Modeling: [insert modeling notebook here]

+This notebook serves as a guide for users to model after data preprocessing and imputation:

-7. Split the data into train and test sets
+1. Perform a data split into distinct train and test sets to prevent overfitting and ensure unbiased results.
-8. Train the model and visualize results prediction maps
+2. Train the model, produce prediction maps, and visually analyze the model's performance.
-9. Statistically analyze the model's performance with residual maps and various R and R^2 metrics
+3. Statistically analyze the model's performance with residual maps and evaluation of metrics such as the R and R^2 coefficients.

 #### `Data` folder